mazharz/learn-linux/static/media/index.6f03f1f8.md

 # Updating

-Here in `apt`land, update doesn't mean update, it means updating the metadata (remember the previous chapter where we talked about metadata?
+Update doesn't mean update, it means updating the metadata (remember the previous chapter where we talked about metadata?
 Oh... good times :P).
 So you would run this:

 ```bash
 $ sudo apt update